7 PAVING DESIGN AND PATTERN IDEAS

 1. Basket Weave

-The basket weave is a popular paving design in which two rectangular pavers are laid vertically, followed by two of the same pavers laid vertically.
+The basket weave is a popular paving design in which two rectangular pavers are laid vertically, followed by two of the same pavers laid horizontally.
 This pattern is repeated to create a woven basket texture.
 Different pavers and a light colour paving sand can be used to create contrast.

 The herringbone pattern is also very popular.
 A rectangular-shaped paver is laid vertically, followed by another paver laid next to it horizontally, or vice versa.
 The herringbone can be laid at 90 degrees or 45 degrees.
 While both are equally striking, the latter tends to highlight the ‘bone’ angle.